fathhima/fathhima/README.md

 ---

 ### 🚀 About Me
-I’m a passionate developer who loves creating impactful solutions that make life easier and enjoys learning how things work behind the scenes.
+I love creating impactful solutions that make life easier and enjoy learning how things work behind the scenes.
-Currently focusing on mastering the **MERN stack**, building real-world projects, and sharpening my **problem-solving and DSA** skills.
+Currently focusing on mastering the **MERN stack** and building real-world projects.

 💡 *Fueled by curiosity, not coffee.*